France cancels UK invite to migrant meeting after Johnson letter | DW | 26.11.2021

 The two countries have clashed repeatedly on issues including fishing rights, trade issues and border control.

-French fishermen on Friday are expected to stage a blockade of Channel ferry ports and try to stop freight entering the Channel Tunnel in protest at their fishing rights in British waters.
+French fishermen on Friday are expected to stage a blockade of ferry ports on the English Channel and try to stop freight entering the Channel Tunnel in protest at their fishing rights in British waters.

 A British minister said London hoped Paris would reconsider.